Tips for Mould Removal in Your Home

 Always wear gloves when handling any bleach or chemical-based cleaners

-If you need to repaint, wait a few weeks to ensure the mould is definitely gone so you know you aren’t just painting over the problem.
-You can pay a bit extra for kitchen paint which is mould and moisture resistant, and scrub-able.
+If you need to repaint, wait a few weeks to ensure the mould is gone so you know you aren't just painting over the problem.
+You can pay a bit extra for kitchen paint, which is mould and moisture-resistant and scrubbable.

-Hire a paint sprayer to ensure you’re painting thin layers of paint, which will help with breathability too.
-Choose paint over wallpaper, for added breathability.
+Hire a paint sprayer to ensure you're painting thin layers of paint, which will help with breathability, too.
+Choose paint rather than wallpaper for added breathability.

 Long-term, only place furniture on internal walls, and regularly check for mould to keep on top of it.

 - How to get rid of mould in the bathroom